Untouched World logo

 When to Wash

-- Frequency: Depends on wear and visible changes to the fabric.
-Normally after 5 wears.
+• Frequency: Depends on wear and visible changes to the fabric.
+Normally after every few wears, depending on age and condition.

-- Pilling: At Untouched World, we source the most superior and quality fibres to protect our garments from pilling with wearing.
+6. Pilling: At Untouched World, we source the most superior and quality fibres to protect our garments from pilling with wearing.
 Pilling in certain areas under heavy rubbing can be unavoidable and some pilling may occur on certain fabrics, especially during initial wear.
 This is a natural characteristic and can be minimised by following proper care instructions.
-Use a fabric shaver or a pilling comb to remove any pills.
+First, wash the garment according to it's care instructions.
+If this doesn't work, very carefully use a fabric shaver or a pilling comb to remove any pills.

 If you have a specific care question about your Untouched World garment, please contact our Customer Support team.
 Provide them with the details of the garment and the specific care concern, and they will assist you with the appropriate care advice.